2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

  **Note:** The above commands can also be executed from your local terminal window.

-### Access your to-do list frontend application
+### Access your to-do list front-end application

-Upon completion of the Deployment of the to-do list frontend application on your IBM Cloud Kubernetes cluster, access the application on your browser using the below steps.
+Upon completion of the Deployment of the to-do list front-end application on your IBM Cloud Kubernetes cluster, access the application on your browser using the below steps.

 1. Get the `EXTERNAL-IP` of your node using the below command
   ```